 Current prices and all services included in RentiD Manage, Manage Plus, Tenant Find and Tenant Find Ultimate are available on our website www.rentid.co.uk

 Please speak to a member of our team for specific and additional terms relating to RentiD Pro.

 Terms for RentiD Manage, Manage Plus, Tenant Find and Tenant Find Ultimate

 RentiD are able to request a market appraisal of your property in order to be able to set the correct rental.
 You are also welcome to speak to one of our experienced Property Managers as they can also advise on matters relating to successfully renting your property to the right Tenant.

-RentiD are able to upload your property information including images, floorplan and descriptions which can be marketed to Rightmove, Zoopla and other portals RentiD have available (inclusive for RentiD with Digital Assistant and RentiD with Digital Assistant Plus).
+RentiD are able to upload your property information including images, floorplan and descriptions which can be marketed to Rightmove, Zoopla and other portals RentiD have available (requires purchase of RentiD Tenant Find or Tenant Find Ultimate).

 RentiD may erect a to let and let by board at our discretion.